bionick87/2019-nCoV/README.md

-# Artificial Intelligence model for analysis of COVID-2019
+# Artificial Intelligence model for the analysis of  COVID-2019

 ## Purpose